zEdS15B3GCwq/psychopy_singularity/README.md

 ### Known issues, questions

 * How to set up permissions (e.g. for *virtualenv*) if container user is undefined?
-Singularity container user has the same IDs as the one who runs the container, which is unpredictable. -> solutions: fakeroot? sudo singularity run --security uid:x --security gid:y?
+Singularity container user has the same IDs as the one who runs the container, which is unpredictable.
+For now, it is assumed that the user has IDs 1000:1000. -> solutions: fakeroot? sudo singularity run --security uid:x --security gid:y?
 * PP complains about not being able to set the locale to US -> this is probably not a big issue just haven't had time to look into it yet
 * Haven't been able to test sound stimuli from within UI (didn't find appropriate demo script).
 Sound works from Python code (`from psychopy import sound; s=sound.Sound(); s.play()`)
 - performance?
 PTB really working?